automationhacks/automationhacks.github.io/_posts/2020-09-16-migrated-from-wordpress.md

 featured blog within minutes

-However over time, the overall experience felt a bit bloated and what i realized is that I do not really make use of all the capability that Wordpress as platform offered.
+However over time, the overall experience felt a bit bloated and what i realized is that I do not really make use of all the capability that Wordpress as a platform offered.

 Also, For any new functionality that I might need, I had to **add Wordpress plugins** (and that requires a business plan at the least)